learnbyexample/100_page_python_intro/100_page_python_intro.md

 2
 ```

-The first argument to `run()` method is the command to be executed.
-This can be either be a single string or a sequence of strings (if you need to pass arguments to the command being executed).
+The first argument to the `run()` method is the command to be executed.
+This can be either a single string or a sequence of strings (if you need to pass arguments to the command being executed).
 By default, command output is displayed on the screen.
 Return value is a `CompletedProcess` object, which has relevant information for the command that was executed such as the exit status.

 As an **exercise**, read [subprocess.run documentation](https://docs.python.org/3/library/subprocess.html#subprocess.run) and modify the above `ls` example to: